LucaScorpion/BeeZero/README.md

 ## Hardware and Wiring

-The BeeZero project is designed for the [Arduino MKR Zero], but can run on any Arduino that supports the [Keyboard library].
+The BeeZero project is designed for the [Seeeduino XIAO], but should work with any Arduino that supports the [Keyboard library].
-The MKR Zero is chosen mostly for its built-in SD card slot and small form factor, requiring very minimal work to set everything up.
+A more complete board is the [Arduino MKR Zero], which has a built-in SD card slot and small form factor, requiring very minimal work to set everything up.

 The default setup requires the following components:

-- [Arduino MKR Zero]
+- An Arduino board with SD card slot
 - A single pole double throw on-off-on (SPDT) switch

 An SPDT switch is a switch that can switch between three states.